-- As defined in the NOVA food classification system, ultra-processed foods (UPFs) are made mostly or entirely with substances extracted from foods, often chemically modified, with additives and with little, if any, whole foods4. - High consumption of UPFs is associated with a range of poor physical and mental health outcomes5-10; this includes a growing amount of published research that finds significant association after adjusting for other nutrient quality scores, thereby isolating the impact of the processing from that of the nutrition11-13. - In the UK, over 50% of our diet by energy is UPF; this rises to over 65% of the daily calorie intake of children14 15.
-This means the majority of our calories do not come from foods known to support good health, as defined by the Eatwell Guide: fruit, vegetables, whole grains, pulses, legumes, seeds, nuts, oily fish and lean, healthy protein and calcium-rich foods2.
-This function of UPF foods 'crowding out' healthier alternatives has a negative impact on overall dietary quality.
+- As defined in the NOVA food classification system, ultra-processed foods (UPFs) are made mostly or entirely with substances extracted from foods, often chemically modified, with additives and with little, if any, whole foods. - High consumption of UPFs is associated with a range of poor physical and mental health outcomes5-10; this includes a growing amount of published research that finds significant association after adjusting for other nutrient quality scores, thereby isolating the impact of the processing from that of the nutrition11-13. - In the UK, over 50% of our diet by energy is UPF; this rises to over 65% of the daily calorie intake of children.
+This means the majority of our calories do not come from foods known to support good health, as defined by the Eatwell Guide: fruit, vegetables, whole grains, pulses, legumes, seeds, nuts, oily fish and lean, healthy protein and calcium-rich foods.
+This function of UPF foods 'crowding out' healthier alternatives has a negative impact on overall dietary quality. - High consumption of UPF is significantly associated with lower overall dietary quality.
+This includes a lower intake of polyphenols which are known to be beneficial to human health. - Foods classified as UPF are often also classified as HFSS food and drink; those that meet both criteria should be the priority for reduction.
+Foods classified as UPF are often low in fibre, including soluble fibre; replacing UPF in the diet with whole plant foods (that naturally contain soluble fibre) is likely to be health-promoting.